 Known as the “third molars,” these teeth are not as important as they used to be.
 At one point in time, these teeth were necessary for tearing and gnawing on coarse meat; however, times have changed, and nowadays, they’re virtually unnecessary.

-After examining your mouth Dr. Cofer believes you could benefit from a wisdom tooth extraction, he will perform the surgery one of two ways:
+If after examining your mouth we believe you could benefit from a wisdom tooth extraction, we will perform the surgery one of two ways:

-- Partial eruption: Using special tools, he will gently rock the tooth back and forth until it detaches.
+- Partial eruption: Using special tools, we will gently rock the tooth back and forth until it detaches.

-- Impacted teeth: He will make a small incision in the gum line to expose the tooth.
-If necessary, he will cut it into pieces to make the removal process easier.
+- Impacted teeth: We will make a small incision in the gumline to expose the tooth.
+If necessary, we will cut it into pieces to make the removal process easier.

-Having multiple teeth extracted isn’t always the best news, but Dr. Cofer will never let you leave without providing a solution for replacement.
+Having multiple teeth extracted isn’t always the best news, but Dr. Cofer and Dr. McNutt will never let you leave without providing a replacement solution.
 When vacated sockets exist within the mouth, your bone can weaken.
 This will not only change your facial appearance, but it will also cause your natural teeth to shift out of alignment.
 As the bone deteriorates, you will notice your other teeth becoming loose or falling out.

-After having your teeth extracted, there are steps you need to follow in order to heal successfully at home.
+After having your teeth extracted, there are steps you need to follow to heal successfully at home.
 These include:

-- Gently biting down on the gauze provided by Dr. Cofer that will help form a clot at the surgical site.
+- Gently biting down on the gauze provided by your dentist that will help form a clot at the surgical site.
 This will reduce the bleeding.

 - Take any antibiotics or pain relievers as instructed by your dentist.

-- Eat only soft foods, and avoid chewing on the side in which you had the tooth extracted.
+- Eat only soft foods and avoid chewing on the side from which you had the tooth extracted.

 - Continue to brush and floss your teeth but stay away from the wounded area until it is healed.